Join the Journey! “Bend your knees, mend your heart, and lend your hands.”

 “There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.”
 Gal.
 3:28

-During the third week of Lent as we commemorate International Day of the Elimination of Racial Discrimination let us bend our knees by praying the Stations of the Cross against Racism; mend our heart by fasting from privilege and comfort; and lend our hands as we strive for justice and equity for all.
+During the fourth week of Lent as we commemorate International Day of the Elimination of Racial Discrimination let us bend our knees by praying the Stations of the Cross against Racism; mend our heart by fasting from privilege and comfort; and lend our hands as we strive to eradicate racism from our world.

-- Most of us do not see ourselves as racists.
+- Most of us, white people do not see ourselves as racists.
 We have BIPOC friends.
-We are careful in the language we use.
 We support BIPOC owned businesses.
-And yet we quietly support the status quo of white privilege and fall prey to the sin of silence.
+And yet we accept the status quo of white privilege and fall prey to the sin of silence.

-- During this week of Lent let’s fast from the comfort of our place of privilege and let’s honestly face the harsh reality of racism that permeates most everything we do.
+- During this week of Lent let’s take a hard look at the comfort of privilege many of us enjoy and let’s honestly face the harsh reality that racism permeates much of what we do.

-- Lending our Hands as we Strive for Justice and Equity for All:
+- Lending our Hands as we Strive to Eradicate Racism from our World

-- You can learn about the work of The Basilica Equity-Diversity-Inclusivity Initiative at www.mary.org/edi.
+- You can learn about The Basilica Equity-Diversity-Inclusivity Initiative at https://mary.org/equity-diversity-inclusion/ .
 There you will find the Basilica EDI Position Statement as well as suggestions for ways you can get involved in this important work.